swdevbali/pubguru_demo/PITCHME.md

 - Site filtering in fetchers are improved (we have lots of them!
 Thanks Jino!)and we have around 30 tasks again for this |
 - Currency is now using better algorithm.
 Thanks Vital! |
 ---
 - We now already use a 3rd party service to decode captcha.
-For now it's beign used in AWS fetcher |
+For now it's being used in AWS fetcher |
 - Lots of fetchers fixes |
 ---
 ### THAT'S ALL